 Acas: Step 3 - Settlement payment

-After the terms of the settlement have been agreed, I will sign and date the settlement agreement on your behalf and send it to the Respondent’s solicitor who will also sign and date the settlement agreement on behalf of the Respondent.
-The Respondent will typically have up to 14 to 28 days to make the settlement payment which will be to your account.
-It will be your responsibility to pay me any outstanding fees that are due on the same date you receive the settlement payment.
+After the terms of the settlement have been agreed, we will sign and date the settlement agreement on your behalf and send it to the Respondent’s solicitor who will also sign and date the settlement agreement on behalf of the Respondent.
+The Respondent will typically have up to 14 to 28 days to make the settlement payment .

 Tribunal: Step 1 - If the claim does not settle